 Student Demographic Characteristics.
 The student demographic groups of interest in my interaction analyses are defined by socioeconomic status and race.
 Student socioeconomic status is a continuous composite variable created by HSLS:09 that combines information on parents' highest education, parents' occupational prestige, and family income.
-For ease of interpretation, I initially standardized the SES variable to have a minimum of zero and standard deviation of 1, and then linearly rescaled it to have mean 1.5, so that zero represents 1.5 standard deviations below the mean, i.e. zero can be interpreted as low SES.
-Racial groups are coded as white, African American, Latino/Hispanic, Asian/Pacific Islander, American Indian/Alaska Native, or more than one race (non-Hispanic).
-I also create variables that interact each of these racial groups with the SES composite variable.
+For ease of interpretation, I standardized the SES variable to have a mean of zero and standard deviation of 1, and then linearly rescaled it to have mean 1.5, so that zero represents 1.5 standard deviations below the mean-i.e. zero can be interpreted as low SES.
+Racial groups are coded as white, black, Latino/Hispanic, Asian/Pacific Islander, American Indian/Alaska Native, or more than one race (non-Hispanic).